Simulation assets for

 warehouse robots

 A typical warehouse has 50,000+ SKUs.
-Rigyd converts your product catalog into physics-accurate simulation objects with mass, friction, and collision geometry — ready for pick-and-place training.
+Rigyd converts your product catalog into physically accurate simulation objects with mass, friction, and collision geometry, ready for pick-and-place training.

 The problem